CBRJ-Lyrical-Metrics/lyrical-evolution-capstone/README.md

         - [x] Store that .gitignore and env file locally in the repository
         - [x] Run the acquire.py modules
 - [x] Clone our repo (including all .py modules)
-- [x] Import supporting resources and python libraries:  pandas, matplotlib, seaborn, plotly, numpy, sklearn, scipy, nltk, contractions, json, re, and unicodedata, unidecode, and lyricsgenius
+- [x] Import supporting resources and python libraries:  pandas, matplotlib, seaborn, plotly, numpy, sklearn, scipy, nltk, contractions, json, re, unicodedata, unidecode, and lyricsgenius
 - [x] Follow steps as outlined in the README.md. and work.ipynb
 - [x] Run Final_Report.ipynb to view the final product
 </details>